Reflections on My First Summer in Tech

-If you liked "Hello to All That?: My First Summer in Silicon Valley", you might also like:
+If you liked "Hello to All That?: Reflections on My First Summer in Tech", you might also like:

 As more and more colleges go online, I've started to get more questions from students about taking a gap year.
 If you're looking to take a gap year soon, willing to learn how to code, and interested in pursuing a career in tech, here's what I recommend.

 From My Freshman Year to Google to a Startup